 Investing in iShares IWM means your capital is spread across 2000 small-cap stocks, providing you with substantial diversification for long-term growth and relatively reduced capital risk.
 The fund comes with an expense ratio of 0.19%.

 WisdomTree US SmallCap Dividend Fund (DES) is a small-cap ETF managed by WisdomTree, and it seeks to provide you with investment returns by tracking the investment results of dividend-paying small-cap equity securities trading in US stock markets.

-The fund takes a different approach than most of the others on the list that focuses entirely on capital appreciation to provide you with returns on your investment.
+The fund takes a different approach than most of the others on the list which focuses entirely on capital appreciation to provide you with returns on your investment.

 WisdomTree DES ETF is a more expensive fund to own because it comes with an expense ratio of 0.38%.
 However, the additional expense could be worth it because WisdomTree DES ETF offers you wealth growth through capital appreciation and shareholder dividends at a 1.80% dividend yield.